Sienci-Labs/Resources/lmmk2/lmk2-assembly/lmk2-x-and-z-axes.md

 ![](/_images/_lmmk2/_assembly/_xzaxes/lmk2_xzaxes_p1.jpg){.aligncenter .size-medium}

-Now, find bags labelled for ‘M5-nylock nuts’, (there should only be 4 or 5 in the bag), and the final one which contains some large rectangular plastic blocks.
-These are called ‘T8 spring loaded anti-backlash nuts’, and you’ll see later how they work to give your CNC movement and keep it accurate.
+Now, find bags labelled for 'M5-nylock nuts', (there should only be 4 or 5 in the bag), and the final one which contains some large rectangular plastic blocks.
+These are called 'T8 spring loaded anti-backlash nuts', and you'll see later how they work to give your CNC movement and keep it accurate.

 Start by pressing the M5-nylock nuts into the hexagonal cutouts in the plastic blocks.
-It’ll be tempting to face the round part of the nut downwards for easier installation, but these have to actually face upward out of the plastic so that they can be properly bolted on later.
-It may require some force to push the nuts into the cutouts - feel free to use pliers, one of the steel plates, a vise, or anything else to get them in-place as long as you’re careful to take your time.
-You’ll need 4 blocks, set aside spares as extra.
+It'll be tempting to face the round part of the nut downwards for easier installation, but these have to actually face upward out of the plastic so that they can be properly bolted on later.
+It may require some force to push the nuts into the cutouts - feel free to use pliers, one of the steel plates, a vise, or anything else to get them in-place as long as you're careful to take your time.
+You'll need 4 blocks, set aside spares as extra.

 With four blocks ready, set them aside.